KSHB-TV: NBC expansion

 Concomitant with becoming an NBC affiliate in September 1994, the station moved its 9 p.m. newscast to 10 p.m. and immediately began the process of expanding its newsroom to eventually produce a full suite of local newscasts.
 This required adding 54 people to an existing staff of 18.
 It initially did little to change the young-skewing format adopted as a Fox affiliate, though the set was lightened to better match the NBC Nightly News.

 The news expansion took place over a period of nearly two years.
-The first new program to debut, in October 1994, was a half-hour early-evening newscast at 5:00 p.m., which was conceived as primarily containing feature reports geared toward women with segments like "Just for Women" and health feature "Howdaya Feel".
+The first new program to debut, in October 1994, was a half-hour early-evening newscast at 5 p.m., which was conceived as primarily containing feature reports geared toward women with segments like "Just for Women" and health feature "Howdaya Feel".
 On March 13, 1995, a 6 p.m. newscast followed, emphasizing local and breaking news stories.
 By this time, the newscast was adopting a more mainstream format, and Olinger and executive producer Jeff Burnside departed in December.
 The news expansions were completed in June 1996 with the addition of a 90-minute weekday morning newscast at 5:30 a.m.

 Though the newsroom had successfully grown to the size and output expected of an NBC affiliate, the station's news ratings remained low.
 Barry Garron of The Kansas City Star cited the profusion of out-of-town news reporters and the general lack of stability; Condelles was demoted to weekends, a decision Garron panned as "a new shipment of razor blades" to an operation he characterized as sabotaging itself.
 Lynn Heider became news director after Olinger; while she was credited by Aaron Barnhart of The Star with hiring Kansas City-area native Elizabeth Alex—who remained with the station until 2013—and with setting up an investigative reporting unit, the station continued to be stuck in fourth place in the market, even if it was doing slightly better than before at 10 p.m. in retaining NBC prime time viewers who were switching to other stations for local news.

 In 1997, the station attempted a radical shakeup of its early evening news programming.
-It scrapped its separate 5:00 and 6:00 p.m. newscasts in favor of a single half-hour newscast at 6:30 p.m., where there was no local news offering in the market at the time and where stations rarely programmed their own newscasts.
-The move was not a ratings or business success, and in March 1999, the station reverted to airing 5:00 and 6:00 newscasts.
+It scrapped its separate 5 and 6 p.m. newscasts in favor of a single half-hour newscast at 6:30 p.m., where there was no local news offering in the market at the time and where stations rarely programmed their own newscasts.
+The move was not a ratings or business success, and in March 1999, the station reverted to airing 5 and 6 p.m. newscasts.
 It also extended its morning news to two hours at the request of NBC, which was launching Early Today and wanted stations to program a full two hours of news between that program and The Today Show.